mkdoc/mkdoc/README.md

 ### mkgen

-Appends or prepends a document to a stream.
+Appends or prepends a document node to the stream:

 ```shell
 mkcat doc/readme.md | mkpi | mkgen | mkout > README.md
 ```

+Typically used to append a generator message but may be used to inject any document at the beginning or end of the stream.

 #### Usage